 - Net interest income up 4% largely due to the impact of higher base rates alongside active balance sheet management including disciplined deposit pricing.
 The fourth quarter Banking NIM was impacted by higher deposit costs following the eSaver campaign launched in September 2023. - Non-interest income down 5%, largely due to lower fees volume, as well as unrealised gains in 2022 which were not repeated.
-These were partially offset by the gain from the sale of Euroclear shares in H123. - Operating expenses before credit impairment charges, provisions and charges up 5% as inflationary pressures on costs were only partially offset by ongoing savings from the transformation programme which began in 2019 as well as cost management discipline. - Credit impairment charges down 36% reflecting an improved macroeconomic outlook in Q423, which benefited ECL despite a modest increase in arrears and - Provisions for other liabilities and charges down 20% as the 2022 FCA fine related to historical shortcomings in our AML controls was not repeated this year.
+These were partially offset by the gain from the sale of Euroclear shares in H123. - Operating expenses before credit impairment charges, provisions and charges up 5% as inflationary pressures on costs were only partially offset by ongoing savings from the transformation programme which began in 2019 as well as cost management discipline. - Credit impairment charges down 36% reflecting an improved macroeconomic outlook in Q423, which benefited ECL despite a modest increase in arrears and Stage 3 ratio. - Provisions for other liabilities and charges down 20% as the 2022 FCA fine related to historical shortcomings in our AML controls was not repeated this year.
 Fraud losses were also lower in 2023. - Tax on profit increased by £82m, largely due to higher profits and an increase in underlying tax rates.
-This was partially offset by a reduction in the Bank Corporation Tax Surcharge rate.
+This was partially offset by a reduction in the Bank Corporation Tax Surcharge rate. - 1.
+Comprises 'Net fee and commission income' and 'Other operating income' - 2.
+Non-IFRS measure.
+See 'Alternative Performance Measures' in the Financial Overview for details and a reconciliation of adjusted metrics to the nearest IFRS measure and a prior period adjustment for 2022.